karlomanguiat/fitracks/README.md

 ## &lt; Insert Tentative Title>

-**_&lt;Insert Tentative Title>_** is a web application which tracks the daily, weekly, or monthly calorie spent in food and water intake for a fitter and healthier scholars of the University of the Philippines.>
+**_&lt;Insert Tentative Title>_** is a web application which tracks the daily, weekly, or monthly calorie spent in food and water intake for a fitter and healthier scholars of the University of the Philippines.

-&lt;Group Number : 4>
+Group Number : &lt;4>

 - Aguilana, Trina
 - Manguiat, Glenn Karlo